 I’ve desperately wanted to move from dabbling in a little bit of everything to getting clarity and going all in on a strategy that will get me to my goals quickly.

-In all of these moments, the ONLY way I was able to get myself and unstuck is to talk to someone who’s sole purpose is to help me move forward.
+In all of these moments, the ONLY way I was able to get myself unstuck is to talk to someone whose sole purpose is to help me move forward.

-Even realizing that asking for this type of help was possible and not indicative of weakness and failure was a process.
-I spent so many years going off to the beach by myself – just me and my dogs to think through and plan.
-I updated my 5-year plan every year and get clear on what I wanted to accomplish over the next 12 months.
+Even realizing that asking for this type of help was possible (and not indicative of weakness and failure) was a process.
+I spent so many years going off to the beach alone – just me and my dogs – to think through and plan.
+I updated my 5-year plan every year and clarified what I wanted to accomplish over the next 12 months.

-Only in the past several years did I realize that partnerships, accountability buddies, mentors, and coaches were all indispensable.
+Only in the past several years did I realize that partnerships, accountability buddies, mentors, and coaches were indispensable.
 It was not about me admitting failure or some inadequacy.
-In fact, having a core group of trusted advisors (some I paid and some I didn’t) could accelerate the path to my goals far beyond anything I could do myself.
-It was like flooring the gas peddle and getting the map to all of the shortcuts!
+Having a core group of trusted advisors (some I paid and some I didn’t) could accelerate my path to my goals beyond anything I could do myself.
+It was like flooring the gas peddle and getting the map to all the shortcuts!

 Why are others hiring coaches?

-Sometimes when deciding on whether you need a coach or not, it is nice to be able to see why others are looking for coaches.
+Sometimes when deciding whether you need a coach or not, it is nice to see why others are looking for coaches.
 Out of 64 people looking for coaching services over the past 7 days, there was the following breakdown:

 - 27% were looking for some kind of career pathing support